Salary range: £33,291 - £38,799 p.a. inc.(up to £45,585 if AMHP qualified)

 Location: Brondesbury Road, Kilburn and other locations from time to time

-An exciting opportunity to join the newly configured mental health service in Brent and be part of a multi-disciplinary Community Mental Health Team based in Kilburn
+An exciting opportunity to join the Early Intervention Service in Brent and be part of this multi-disciplinary Community Mental Health Team based in Kilburn

 Brent is a tremendously vibrant London borough where the iconic arch of Wembley Stadium dominates the skyline.
 Spanning both inner and outer London, it is a borough of huge contrasts in terms of its economic, environmental, ethnic and social make up.
 Brent’s diversity is evident to all who visit our borough and our long history of ethnic and cultural diversity has created a place that is truly unique and valued by those who live and work here.

 The council is pursuing a far-reaching transformation agenda that better meets the needs of our community so it is an exciting time to join us.

 We are currently recruiting to our Early Intervention in Psychosis Service (EIP).
 EIP is an exciting area to work in as it is at the forefront of mental health research and aligned to deliver evidence based care for those experiencing First Episode Psychosis.
 If you are looking for a new challenge where you will be able to make a real difference supporting the recovery of young people/ adults then this is the job for you.